shalins/shalinshah.me/_posts/2012-09-26-learning-objective-c-day-one.md

 ## Day one.
 I am watching some of the tutorials on <a href="http://www.teamtreehouse.com" target="_blank">Team Treehouse</a>.
 If you visit their site, it is a paid membership, but I emailed them saying I'm a student wanting to learn and I got it free for 6 months (which is loads of time).
 I am also using the Stanford CS193p course on iTunes-U for some of the fundamentals.
 I took less than an hour to go through all of the Hello World stuff.
-I had made a few demo hello world apps, too.
+I have made a few demo hello world apps, too.
 I think that is great for someone (like me) who is a beginner at objective-c.

 I also read the apple documentation for objective-c constantly <a href="https://developer.apple.com/devcenter/ios/index.action" target="_blank"></a>.
 To me, the documentation and tutorials they have are absolutely genius!
 The link to the Stanford CS193p class is <a href="http://www.stanford.edu/class/cs193p/cgi-bin/drupal/blog/15" title="CS193P with Paul Hegarty" target="_blank">here</a>.
 It is on ios5, though.